Portland visits San Diego after McKinney’s 31-point game - WTOP News

 San Diego; Thursday, 10 p.m.
 EST

-BOTTOM LINE: San Diego plays the Portland Pilots after Wayne McKinney III scored 31 points in San Diego’s 89-84 victory over the Pacific Tigers.
+BOTTOM LINE: San Diego hosts the Portland Pilots after Wayne McKinney III scored 31 points in San Diego’s 89-84 victory over the Pacific Tigers.

-The Toreros are 10-5 in home games.
-San Diego averages 13.2 turnovers per game and is 7-2 when it wins the turnover battle.
+The Toreros have gone 10-5 at home.
+San Diego allows 76.7 points and has been outscored by 3.2 points per game.

 The Pilots are 3-8 against WCC opponents.
-Portland is 6-16 against opponents over .500.
+Portland ranks eighth in the WCC with 6.6 offensive rebounds per game led by Tyler Harris averaging 1.5.

 San Diego is shooting 44.5% from the field this season, 1.8 percentage points lower than the 46.3% Portland allows to opponents.
-Portland averages 72.3 points per game, 4.4 fewer than the 76.7 San Diego gives up to opponents.
+Portland averages 8.8 made 3-pointers per game this season, 1.0 more made shot on average than the 7.8 per game San Diego gives up.

 TOP PERFORMERS: McKinney is scoring 14.9 points per game and averaging 3.8 rebounds for the Toreros.

-Tyler Robertson is averaging 15.9 points and 3.6 assists for the Pilots.
+Tyler Robertson is scoring 15.9 points per game and averaging 3.7 rebounds for the Pilots.

 LAST 10 GAMES: Toreros: 5-5, averaging 74.8 points, 30.8 rebounds, 15.0 assists, 5.7 steals and 3.2 blocks per game while shooting 47.1% from the field.
 Their opponents have averaged 83.5 points per game.